Bit-Developer/online-judge-mean/README.md

 git push heroku master
 ```

-## Deploy frontend as static site(Faked PHP App)
+## How to deploy Angular app to Heroku and serve it as static site(Fake PHP App)
+## 1. composer.json
+A PHP app on Heroku requires a `composer.json` at the root of the directory structure, or an `index.php` for legacy behavior.
-1. Create `composer.json` in root directory.
+Create `composer.json` in Angular root directory.
 In composer.json, add the following line.
-Notice that a PHP app on Heroku requires a 'composer.json' at the root of the directory structure, or an 'index.php' for legacy behavior.
 ```sh
 {}
 ```
+## 2. index.php
-2. Create `index.php` in `src` folder.
+Create `index.php` in `src` folder.
 In index.php, add the following line:
 ```sh
 <?php include_once("home.html"); ?>
 ```
+## 3. home.html
-3. Create `src/home.html` by copying file `src/index.html`.
+Create `src/home.html` by copying file `src/index.html`.
-4. During build, we need to copy `home.html` and `index.php` to output folder, eg `dist`.
+## 4. Copy home.html and index.php to dist folder
 Edit `angular.json`, modify `build/options/index` and add `index.php` to `assets`.
+Thus, `home.html` and `index.php` will be copied into the output folder `dist` during build.
 ```javascript
   "build": {
     "builder": "@angular-devkit/build-angular:browser",